 SOT | “School of Tomorrow,” published by Accelerated Christian Education (ACE) |

-SOTW | “The Story of the World,” a four-volume history series written by Susan Wise Bauer, published by Peace Hill Press |
+SOTW | “The Story of the World,” a four-volume history series written by Susan Wise Bauer, published by Well-Trained Mind Press |

-SOW | “Student of the Word,” a K-12 Bible-centered homeschool curriculum |
+SOW | “Student of the Word,” a K-12 Bible-centered homeschool curriculum; appears to no longer be available |

-SP | “Simply Phonics,” written by Laurie Hicks, published by Shoe Lace Books |
+SP | “Simply Phonics,” written by Laurie Hicks, published by Shoelace Books [Not Secure] |

-SSL | “Song School Latin,” published by Classical Academic Press, a “playful and light” introduction to Latin, designed for kindergarten through the second grade. |
+SSL | “Song School Latin,” published by Classical Academic Press, a “playful and light” introduction to Latin, designed for kindergarten through the second grade |

-SSRW | “Sing, Spell, Read, & Write,” phonics and reading program, published by Pearson Learning Group / Modern Curriculum Press |
+SSRW | “Sing, Spell, Read, & Write,” a phonics and reading program by Sue Dickson, published by; some books are available at retailers like Rainbow Resource |

-SV | “Steck-Vaughn,” a secular curriculum publisher |
+SV | “Steck-Vaughn,” a secular curriculum publisher, purchase by Houghton Mifflin Harcourt |

 SWB | “Susan Wise Bauer”, co-author of The Well-Trained Mind |

-SWI | “Student Writing Intensive,” published by the Institute for Excellence in Writing. |
+SWI | Student Writing Intensive,” is a seminar published by the Institute for Excellence in Writing |

-SWO | “Spelling Workout,” published by Pearson Learning Group / Modern Curriculum Press |
+SWO | “Spelling Workout,” published by Modern Curriculum Press, available at retailers such as Christianbook |

 SWR | “Spell to Write and Read“ |

-SWS | “Soaring with Spelling,” refers to “Soaring with Spelling and Vocabulary,” a K-8 spelling curriculum published by JacKris Publishing. |
+SWS | “Soaring with Spelling,” refers to “Soaring with Spelling and Vocabulary,” a K-8 spelling curriculum published by Jac Kris Publishing |

 SYRWTLF, SYRWTLS, SYRWTLL | “So You Really Want to Learn French/Spanish/Latin,” a foreign language curriculum published by Galore Park |

-TATRAS | “Teach America To Read And Spell,” written by Frank Rogers, published by Vertical Phonics |
+TATRAS | “Teach America To Read And Spell,” written by Frank Rogers; appears to be out of print |

-TC | “Treasured Conversations,” writing instruction through guided analysis |
+TC | “Treasured Conversations,” writing instruction through guided analysis; appears to be out of print |

 TH | “The Teaching Home,” a homeschooling magazine |